 The study of analogue and digital electronics continues, enhanced by an introduction to basic concepts in signal processing.
 Further study includes the design and analysis of electrical and microcontroller-based instrumentation systems, coupled with further classes in advanced maths.
 All classes are supported by practical and team-working activities.

 In third year, you'll begin to develop specialist engineering skills through completing classes in a range of advanced topics.

 In Year 4 you undertake an individual research project, which will help you gain valuable technical and project management skills, along with a selection of advanced technical modules of your choice.

 Transfer from BEng to MEng is possible after any year.

 Ever since day one here I've never felt like I was by myself.
 I've constantly had someone who could always help me if I struggled with certain parts or areas of the subject.

 Electronic & Electrical Engineering

 The Department of Electronic & Electrical Engineering at Strathclyde is acknowledged as one of the premier providers of education in electronic & electrical engineering in the UK.
 Renowned for its teaching and research quality, student satisfaction ratings and excellent graduate employment rates, it provides the specialist theoretical and practical training in electronics, communications design and operation, hardware engineering systems, image/video processing and robotics.

-Students have exclusive access to our extensive computing network, and purpose built teaching spaces including our high voltage facilities, and student design & project labs equipped with the latest technologies.
+Students have exclusive access to our extensive computing network, and purpose-built teaching spaces including high voltage facilities, and student design & project labs equipped with the latest technologies.